-While most organizations would benefit from using portable, low-cost cloud containers, enterprises must carefully weigh the advantages and disadvantages of a full-blown containerization strategy.
+While most organisations would benefit from using portable, low-cost cloud containers, enterprises must carefully weigh up the advantages and disadvantages of a full-blown containerisation strategy.

 More efficient: Without the need to boot an OS or load libraries, they can start in seconds.

-Reduced overhead: Due to their sharing the host OS, all cloud containers’ maintenance, such as patching and updating, can be accomplished in one event, rather than many.
+Reduced overhead: Due to their sharing of the host OS, all cloud containers’ maintenance such as patching and updating can be accomplished in one event, rather than many.

-Lightweight: With all OS elements virtualized, including CPU, memory, file storage, and network connections, these containers take up little room on the cloud.
+Lightweight: With all OS elements virtualised, including CPU, memory, file storage and network connections, these containers take up little room on the cloud.

-Portable: Because they allow IT teams to abstract application code from the underlying infrastructure, cloud containers are compatible to any platform and can run across many deployment environments.
+Portable: Because they allow IT teams to abstract application code from the underlying infrastructure, cloud containers are compatible with any platform and can run across many deployment environments.

-Improved utilization: As containers enable microservice architectures, if a single application component is struggling, just that one element can be scaled up to handle its load, rather than the entire monolithic application.
+Improved utilisation: As containers enable microservice architectures, if a single application component is struggling, just that one element can be scaled up to handle its load, rather than the entire monolithic application.

 Constraints: Containers must define only one OS within each container, so they can only be run on that specific OS.

-Management: When an organization decides to containerize their IT landscape these simple containers can quickly add up into the hundreds, which makes managing updates or patches a complicated task.
-It also makes visibility difficult: the sheer number of containers make it challenging to see what is going on in each container.
+Management: When an organisation decides to containerise their IT landscape, these simple containers can quickly add up into the hundreds, which makes managing updates or patches a complicated task.
+It also makes visibility difficult: The sheer number of containers make it challenging to see what is going on in each container.

 Security: Although cloud containers provide some protection, they are by no means unbreachable.
-Software inside the container may have vulnerabilities and accessing the underlying OS requires root privileges which can be compromised.
+Software inside the container may have vulnerabilities and accessing the underlying OS requires root privileges that can be compromised.